jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

      it brings up how to handle algebraic datatypes in a core language (how to represent constructors) and lamba lifting, though I have not read this part closely.
 Will proceed reading the "Implementing functional languages: a tutorial" and will take on the actual Core Erlang paper.

-  * O: 1,5h group meeting.
+  * W: 1,5h group meeting.
 We started discussing language features, but did not conclude anything beyond the brainstorming that was done.
 We distrubuted parts of the planning report members should start writing.
 A first draft of each part should be done before the next meeting, so the next meeting can be used for discussing the different drafts.
 We also decided that the language to be used in oficiall documents is english, so to make it accesible for a wider audience if the project becomes interesting enough.